Profile information

 French: Beginner

-My small shed has two matressess in the loft.
+My small shed has two matresses in the loft.
 I also have a tent outside where usually couples prefer to stay during the warm season.

 The electricity comes from solar panels (it might be limited in winter time) and the water from springs.
-We usually use wood for cooking but there's a gas backup.
-I have a compost toilet and a solar handmade heater.
-In the winter we heat the water with a wood stove and have bucket showers indoors.
-We prepare the meals together.
+We usually cook more with gas during summer and wood in winter.
+There's a compost toilet and a solar handmade heater.
+In the winter we heat the water with a wood stove and a warm bucket shower might happen sometimes.
+We prepare the meals together and enjoy to share dishes from whenever we are.
 It would also be nice if volunteers could bring more natural hygiene products since we don't have a normal sewage system.
+Once a week we go to a indoors swimming pool, so a swimming suit can be handy too.What else ...

 The transports here are not good but I have a car.
 During the summer we go almost every day to some river beach or a beautiful lake in the afternoons where we swim or fish.
-Historical villlages with stone houses and organic markets are also places I would like to take you.
-There are plenty of hiking routes that I would like to share.
+Historical villages with stone houses and organic markets are also places I would like to take you.
+There are plenty of hiking routes around.

 A little more information